Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft-ifft-aie-only.rst

 Super Sample Rate Sample to Port Mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When the Super Sample Rate operation is used, data is input and output using multiple ports.
 These multiple ports on input or output act as one channel.
-The mapping of samples to ports is that each successive sample should be passed to a different port in a round-robin fashion, e.g., with ``TP_PARALLEL_POWER`` set to 1, sample 0 should be sent to input port 0, sample 1 to input port 1, sample 2 to input port 2, sample 3 to input port 0, and so on.
+The mapping of samples to ports is that each successive sample should be passed to a different port in a round-robin fashion, e.g., with ``TP_PARALLEL_POWER`` set to 1, sample 0 should be sent to input port 0, sample 1 to input port 1, sample 2 to input port 2, sample 3 to input port 3, sample 4 to input port 0, and so on.
 Super Sample Rate operation (``TP_PARALLEL_POWER``>0) supports both  IO-buffer IO (``TP_API`` == 0) or stream input (``TP_API`` == 1).
 For IO-buffer IO, there is one port per lane of processing (number of lanes= 2^ ``TP_PARALLEL_POWER``).
-For stream IO the number of ports is the number of lanes multiplied by the number of streams per tile (2 for AIE, 1 for AIE-ML).
+For stream IO the number of ports is the number of lanes multiplied by the number of streams per tile (2 for AIE, 1 for AIE-ML or AIE-MLv2).

 .. table:: FFT Number of Ports Examples
    :align: center